 New Energy Efficiency Jobs Report Shows Us We Can Make a Comeback

-Last week, E4TheFuture and E2 released their latest energy efficiency jobs report—complete with an interactive map of the United States that shows energy efficiency jobs by sector and how those jobs have been affected by COVID-19.
+In November of 2020, E4TheFuture and E2 released their latest energy efficiency jobs report—complete with an interactive map of the United States that shows energy efficiency jobs by sector and how those jobs have been affected by COVID-19.
 The information, data, and graphics are incredible.
 The reality of the data is humbling.

 At the beginning of the Energy Efficiency Jobs in America report, it states: “The EE workforce was projected to grow 3% in 2020.
 Instead, it shrank 13.5%.”
 The report offers both national and state-level data, as well as provides details on the size of our industry’s employment sector.
 Of course, as with all industries, ours is facing an uphill battle in terms of employment.